MultithreadCorner/Hydra.Python/docs/Vector.rst

 other methods available in Vector3R.
 The list of Vector3R methods can be found on [#f2]_.

-The Vector3R provides a ``assign`` method to assign or copy the Vector3R object.
-This is very useful method to avoid the nasty bugs for example:
+The Vector3R provides an ``assign`` method to assign or copy the Vector3R object.
+This is a very useful method to avoid the nasty bugs for example:

 .. code-block:: python